Government-granted monopoly: Natural monopolies

 A natural monopoly occurs when a single company dominates the market by having the lowest prices or the products most in demand by consumers.
 Fixed costs and variable costs can both be factors.
 If the fixed costs associated with providing a service or product are very high, it may not make economic sense for new competitors to enter the market.
 For example, it is rarely worthwhile to build second or third tram networks in cities where tram infrastructure already exists.
 Because the fixed cost of construction is too high, the expected return is not worth the investment.

 According to economist Arnold Harberger, the loss of deadweight from monopolies in the US manufacturing industry is only 0.1% of GNP, so the real problem is not the existence of monopolies.
 The real problems are the social and opportunity costs.
 These include time and resources expended by lobbyists, consumers, and producers who might otherwise redirect those resources to other, more productive activities.

 In the case of natural monopolies in private hands, regulation can be introduced to dissolve or restructure monopolies.
 The government can also regulate prices in certain sectors where natural monopolies develop.
 This can be done directly by setting the price (for example, the price of rail or gas) or by regulating the return (for example, in the case of telephone services).
 Whatever method is used, the goal is to lower prices to cost levels.
 Some economists, such as Thomas Sowell, Walter Williams, and Wayne Winegarden argue that price controls have disastrous economic effects or are otherwise immoral.

 Alternative interpretation

 Dennis Thompson notes, "Corruption is bad not because money and benefits change hands, and not because of the motives of participants, but because it privatizes valuable aspects of public life, bypassing processes of representation, debate, and choice."

 Criticism

 Opponents of government-granted monopoly often point out that such a firm is able to set its pricing and production policies without fear of breeding potential competition.
 They argue that this causes inefficiencies in the market place, such as unnecessarily high prices to consumers for the good or service being supplied.
 It has been argued that government-imposed price caps might avert this problem.

-Some economists, such as Lenoard Read, argue that government-granted monopolies are immoral, whereas con-coercive monopolies are not necessarily so.
+Some economists, such as Leonard Read, argue that government-granted monopolies are immoral, whereas con-coercive monopolies are not necessarily so.